kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ### Goals

-The goals for this KEP are to satisfy two keey CUJs
+The goals for this KEP are to satisfy two key CUJs
-1. As a cluster administrator, I want to enforce irrevocable guardrails that all workloads must adhere to to guarantee the safety of my clusters.
+1. As a cluster administrator, I want to enforce irrevocable guardrails that all workloads must adhere to in order to guarantee the safety of my clusters.
-2. As a cluster administrator, I want to deploy a default set of policies to all workloads that may be overridden by the workloads if needed.
+2. As a cluster administrator, I want to deploy a default set of policies to all workloads that may be overridden by the developers if needed.

 There are several unique properties that we need to add in order accomplish the CUJs above.
 1. Deny rules and, therefore, hierarchical enforcement of policy